A 6-hour training with Scott Meyer, MSW, Ph.D

-- Participants will gain a clear knowledge and skills to engage in ongoing reflective clinical practice in their work with clients as related to healthy boundary maintenance.
+- Gain a clear knowledge and skills to engage in ongoing reflective clinical practice in their work with clients as related to healthy boundary maintenance;

-- Those attending will gain an understanding of how their professional Codes of Ethics can guide their clinical decision making in ways that best maintain appropriate professional boundaries and resolve ethical dilemmas relating to boundaries in practice.
+- Gain an understanding of how their professional Codes of Ethics can guide their clinical decision making in ways that best maintain appropriate professional boundaries and resolve ethical dilemmas relating to boundaries in practice;

-- Attendees will gain knowledge of types of boundaries, challenges which exist in their professional work lives.
+- Gain knowledge of types of boundaries, challenges which exist in their professional work lives;

-- Participants will gain increased awareness of the unique impact of the Covid-19 epidemic on boundaries in clinical practice as well as learn innovative ideas to meet the practice challenges presented by the epidemic.
+- Gain increased awareness of the unique impact of the Covid-19 epidemic on boundaries in clinical practice as well as learn innovative ideas to meet the practice challenges presented by the epidemic;

-- Professionals in attendance will learn the variety of challenges to boundaries that may exist in different practice settings.
+- Learn the variety of challenges to boundaries that may exist in different practice settings; and

-- Participants will be provided with a range of clinical strategies to promote healthy and appropriate boundaries in practice.
+- Be provided with a range of clinical strategies to promote healthy and appropriate boundaries in practice.

 6 Contact Hours Available